 The CHAIR: I am not asking who used the range.
 I am not trying to delve into a police investigation, which I think itself is wrong.
 Do the police think investigating the police Minister is a good thing?
 Maybe that is for you, Commissioner.

 Mr DAVID ELLIOTT: Before the commissioner answers that, that is a matter-

-The CHAIR: Don't you think you would have undue influence in relation to that?
+The CHAIR: Don't you think you would have undue in fluence in relation to that?

-The Hon.
-WES FANG: Point of order-Mr DAVID ELLIOTT: Certainly not.
+Mr DAVID ELLIOTT: Certainly not.

 The CHAIR: No?